How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate the amount of depreciation.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the depreciation percentage as X (15) and the original car price as Y ($80000).
+Enter 15 [X] and $80000 [Y].
 The calculator will calculate 15% of $80000.

 Step 2: Subtract the depreciation amount calculated in Step 1 from the original car price.